Circuit-Noise-Resilient Virtual Distillation: Details of numerical simulations

 \subsubsection{Gate noise model}

-We employ two types of gate noise model which are the stochastic Pauli gate noise model and the composite gate noise model consisting of depolarizing, phase damping and amplitude damping.
+We employ two types of gate noise model which are the stochastic Pauli gate noise model and the composite gate noise model consisting of depolarizing and amplitude damping.

 \text{\it{The stochastic Pauli gate noise.}}---We set $\epsilon$ to be the noise level which is the average error rate for 2-qubit gates.
-Then we can calculate the Pauli error rate $p_2=(\epsilon/(1-1/4))\cdot(1-1/16)$~\cite{Arute2019supremacy} with randomly chosen Pauli noise parameters $\{\delta_s^2\}_s$.
+The benchmark of the noise (when $\epsilon=1$) is from $Zuchongzhi$ 2.1~\cite{ZHU2022advantage}.
+With the benchmark $c_1=1.6\times 10^{-3}$ for single-qubit error and $c_2=6\times 10^{-3}$ for 2-qubit error, we can calculate the Pauli error rates $p_1=(\epsilon\cdot c_1/(1-1/2))\cdot(1-1/4)$ and $p_2=(\epsilon\cdot c_2/(1-1/4))\cdot(1-1/16)$~\cite{Arute2019supremacy} with randomly chosen Pauli noise parameters $\{\delta_s^2\}_s$.
 We use the same stochastic Pauli noise within each independent experiment including noisy VD and the calibration stage.
 Taking into consideration that the experimental implementation of the CSWAP gate typically involves the use of 2-qubit gates for compilation, we have adopted the compilation method outlined in Ref~\cite{Koczor2021Exponential}, where a minimum of six 2-qubit gates is required to compile the CSWAP gate.
 Consequently, according to Ref~\cite{Arute2019supremacy}, the process fidelity of the CSWAP gate is six times greater than that of 2-qubit gates under Pauli error rate $p_2$.
 As a result, we are able to calculate that the fidelity of the CSWAP gate is $\mathcal{F}(\text{CSWAP})=(1-p_2)^6$ and derive the corresponding Pauli error rate $p_3=1-\mathcal{F}(\text{CSWAP})=1-(1-p_2)^6$.

-\text{\it{The composite gate noise.}}---Given the noise level $\epsilon$ and the $m$-qubit state $\rho_m$, we employ $m$-qubit depolarizing gate noise
+\text{\it{The composite gate noise.}}---Given the noise level $\epsilon$, we employ single-qubit depolarizing gate noise